 Your cat’s ears may look dirty before your cleaning, but the skin should be free of abrasions, inflammation, and irritation.
 Excessive scratching, pain when touched, or funky smells are also signs that the problem is more than just a little bit of ear wax.

+Look for signs of ear mites in cats.
 These teeny tiny pests can be very irritating for your cat.
-They are drawn to the warm, dark areas of the ear canal and they thrive on a diet of dead skin cells.
-Unchecked, ear mites can drive your cat crazy, causing her to scratch and shake to the point of injury.
+They are drawn to the warm, dark areas of the ear canal, and they thrive on a diet of dead skin cells.
+Unchecked ear mites can drive your cat crazy, causing her to scratch and shake to the point of injury.

 Mites are microscopic, so you can’t see them like you can fleas or ticks, but they do leave behind debris that is typically easy to notice.
 Unlike typical ear wax and debris, ear mites leave behind debris that looks like small flecks of dirt.
 Think coffee grinds or black sand.